tvartom/ansible-collection-serveradmin/README.md

 Do this after enabling network for the server.
 (Turn on and off Network Time will remove warning about networking if you completed step 3.)

 #### 5. Software Selection
+If needed, add the the following URL as _Installation Source_.
+Select _On the network_, then click _Closest mirror_ and change to `https://`.
+Enter the following: `https://vault.centos.org/8.5.2111/BaseOS/x86_64/os/` and then click _Done_.

 Change to `Minimal Install`